 Conditional formatting is a feature used to highlight cells of a data set in different types of colors based on certain or different conditions.
 This feature is used in both MS Excel and Power BI.
 However, there is a catch for conditional formatting in Power BI, and it is that we can manage it in the value area of the fields.

 Conditional Formatting in Power BI

 To apply Power BI Conditional Formatting, you need data to work with, so you can download the excel workbook template from the below link, which is used for this example.

 How to Apply Conditional Formatting in Power BI with Examples

 - To apply conditional formatting in Power BI to this table under the “Fields” section of the table, click on the dropdown icon of “Sale Value.”

-- When you click on that down arrow you will see below options for this column.
+- When you click on that down arrow, you will see the below options for this column.

-- From the above list just hover on “Conditional Formatting” and it will further show many conditional formatting options in Power BI.
+- From the above list, just hover on “Conditional Formatting,” It will further show many conditional formatting options in Power BI.

 As you can see above, we have four conditional formatting types: “Background color,” “Font color,” “Data bars,” and “Icons.”

 We will see one by one all the four columns of our table.

 Example #1 – Using Background Color

 - First, we will apply the background color for the “Sale Value” column.
 Once again, click on the down arrow of the “Sale Value” column and choose Conditional Formatting and under this, choose “Background color.”

 - This will opens up below the formatting window.

-- Under “Format By” drop-down listDrop-down ListA drop-down list in excel is a pre-defined list of inputs that allows users to select an option., we can choose various other types for this category of conditional formatting but as of leaving it as “Color Scale” only.
+- Under the “Format By” drop-down listDrop-down ListA drop-down list in excel is a pre-defined list of inputs that allows users to select an option., we can choose various other types for this category of conditional formatting and leave it as “Color Scale” only.

 - Then make sure “Based on Field” is the “Sum of Sale,” “Summarization” as “Sum” and “Default formatting” as “Zero.”

-- Now for “minimum values” it has already chosen “Red” color and for “maximum” value it has chosen light “blue” color.
+- Now for “minimum values,” it has already chosen a “Red” color, and for the “maximum” value, it has chosen a light “blue” color.